mtrgroup/mtr.github.io/_posts/2015-02-03-inlines-dashboard.md

 ---
 layout: post
-title:  "Django inline import and export explanation.
+title:  "Explanation of Django inline import and export package.
 Creating main model and dashboard page"
 date:   2015-02-03 20:47:56
 сategory: kickstarter
 tags: kickstarter python package working django-mtr-sync
 image: '/img/2015/02/03/inline.png'
 ---

-Project already includes partial inline integration as "Mapping fields feature" but we need to add search field in import and export settings pages to set id of object (parent object).
-In mockup, ​you can see "Choose main model to import" it used to determine main model and search field for choosing concreete object, shortcut for this will be link from inlines.
+Project already includes partial inline integration as "Mapping fields feature" but we need to add search field in import and export settings pages to set id of the object (parent object).
+In mockup, ​you can see "Choose main model to import" select box.
+It used to determine main model and search field for choosing concrete object.
+Shortcut for settings page will be link from inlines.